Skip to content

 Without a doubt, Sternschanze is the counter-cultural centre of the city.

 Do you feel like a beer or something to eat?
 Then try the brewery and restaurant “Altes Mädchen” (Old Girl).
-They’ll welcome you with food and drinks, great selection of both.
+They’ll welcome you with food and drinks, a great selection of both.

 If you are looking for a relaxed atmosphere, good organic bread and craft beer from around the world, you should check this out!